 A few things might have changed since you got married five years ago — maybe you moved to a new city, bought a house, or even had a baby.
 What hopefully hasn’t changed, though, is how much you love your spouse and enjoy spending time together.
 So when your fifth anniversary rolls around, you’ll want to get your husband or wife a gift that honors the special things you share — whether that’s hosting dinner parties, taking care of your plants, or simply enjoying your morning coffee together.

 If you’ve been following the traditional anniversary gift guidelines, you know that the recommended five-year gift is wood.
 Here at the Strategist, we’ve covered lots of wooden things, and below we’ve rounded up some of our sturdy favorites that should last you through the next five years — and beyond.
-If you haven’t been married for 5 years, we also have guides for 1-year, 2-year, 3-year, and 4-year anniversary gifts; as well as ones for 6-year, 7-year, 8-year, 10-year, 20-year, 25-year, and 50-year gifts if you’re looking ahead.
+If you haven’t been married for five years, we also have guides for first-, second-, third-, and fourth-anniversary gifts; as well as ones for sixth-, seventh-, eighth-, tenth-, 20th-, 25th-, and 50th-anniversary gifts if you’re looking ahead.

 Made from water-resistant teak, this tray lets you prop up a tablet or book for reading in the bath, and even has a wine-glass holder.
 Writer Verena von Pfetten is a fan and says, “It makes me feel almost productive, even if all I’m really doing is lounging, drinking, and catching up on prestige television.”

 Ideal for dining outdoors, this affordable set is made from sustainable acacia wood and comes recommended by interior designer and Duett Interiors founder Tiffany Thompson, who likes its versatility.
-Everything folds up for easy storage, and if you really want to spread out, the table can be extended for even more space.
+Everything folds up for easy storage, and if you really want to spread out, the table can be extended, creating space for guests.

 Recommended by architect Ming Thompson, this tiny table clamps onto balconies and fire escapes, making dining or working outside possible.
 When you’re not using it, it’s easy to tuck away and store, making it the ideal table for the couple with limited square footage.